sebspion/reqs/draft-selander-lake-reqs.md

 #### Time

 Given the slotted nature of 6TiSCH, the number of bytes in a frame has insignificant impact on latency, but the number of frames has.
-The relevant metric for studying AKE is the network formation time, which implies parallel AKE sessions among nodes that are attempting to join the network.
+The relevant metric for studying AKE is the network formation time, which implies parallel AKE runs among nodes that are attempting to join the network.
 Network formation time directly affects the time installers need to spend on site at deployment time.

 #### Round trips and number of messages